Kingcox22/SBG-UnattendedServer/README.md

 # Unattended Server
 #### _A BepInEx5 mod to increase the player limit of Super Battle Golf_

+# TO-DO
+#### Add configurations to set number of holes and set courses.
+Right now it is always 27 holes in order.

 ## Installation

 - [Install BepInEx 5](https://github.com/BepInEx/BepInEx/releases)